 4.2 Term of Huber Release.
 Each annual prearranged capacity release transaction from Huber to ENA, as specified in Section 4.1 of this Agreement, shall be for a term of 1 year.
-The capacity release transactions specified in this Article 4 for the capacity held by Huber under the Original WIC Release shall occur on an annual basis beginning on November 1, 2002 for the 36,137.5 MMBtu per day of WIC capacity held by Huber under the Original WIC Release for Transaction No. 1 and on January 1, 2002 for the 10,325 MMBtu per day of WIC capacity held by Huber under the Original WIC Release for Transaction No. 2.
-The capacity release transactions specified in this Article 4 for the transportation capacity held by Huber under the Trailblazer PA (and any associated firm transportation agreements entered into by Huber with Trailblazer) and the CIG Transport shall occur on an annual basis beginning upon the commencement of the Period of Delivery under Transaction No. 1 and Transaction No. 2, respectively.
+The capacity release transactions specified in this Article 4 for the capacity held by Huber under the Original WIC Release shall occur on an annual basis beginning on November 1, 2002 for the 42,332.5 MMBtu per day of WIC capacity held by Huber under the Original WIC Release for Transaction No. 1 and on January 1, 2002 for the 10,325 MMBtu per day of WIC capacity held by Huber under the Original WIC Release for Transaction No. 2.
+The capacity release transactions specified in this Article 4 for the transportation capacity held by Huber under the Trailblazer PAs (and any associated firm transportation agreements entered into by Huber with Trailblazer) and the CIG Transport shall occur on an annual basis beginning upon the commencement of the Period of Delivery under Transaction No. 1 and Transaction No. 2, respectively.

 4.3 Last Term of Huber Release of Original WIC Release.
 In the event that the annual release by Huber to ENA of the capacity held by Huber under the Original WIC Release in accordance with this Article 4 for either Transaction No. 1 or Transaction No. 2, results in the final installment of the annual Huber release having a term of less than one (1) year, Huber shall release to ENA a combined final two (2) terms of the annual Huber capacity release of WIC Capacity in order to insure that none of the Huber release terms shall be less than one (1) year in duration with respect to Transaction No. 1 or No.2, as applicable.

 4.4 Matching and Procedures.
 In the event that the rates for the capacity release under this Article 4 are bid up by a third party during the posting period, ENA, as prearranged shipper, shall match such third party bid.
 Huber and ENA shall follow the procedures set forth in the WIC, CIG, and Trailblazer Tariffs, including without limitation, all bid or notice deadlines, as they are required to be met to effectuate the prearranged capacity release transactions set forth in this Article 4.
-ENA shall provide Huber each year with notice at least 10 days prior to the time of the commencement of the capacity release procedures under the applicable tariffs.
+ENA and Huber shall commence the procedures and posting required to effectuate the capacity release described in this Article 4 no later than 10 days after Huber’s receipt of notice from ENA to proceed with the capacity release transactions.

 4.5 Transaction No. 2 Period of Delivery.
 If the in-service date of the CIG expansion which is the subject of the CIG PA occurs on a date that is earlier than the in-service date of the WIC Medicine Bow Loop expansion, then Huber and ENA shall enter into a prearranged capacity release transaction, with ENA as prearranged shipper (with right to match by ENA), to release all the CIG capacity held by Huber under the CIG Transport to ENA during the period of time from the in-service date of the CIG expansion to the in-service date of the WIC Medicine Bow Loop expansion (the “CIG Delay Period”).
 Such prearranged release by Huber to ENA during the CIG Delay Period shall be effectuated by adding the CIG Delay Period to the term of the first annual release of the CIG capacity under the CIG Transport to be released to ENA in accordance with Section 4.1 and 4.2 of this Agreement.